tttapa/Projects/Arduino/Python/ShiftRegisterLEDControl/README.md

 The serial data is encoded using the SLIP protocol described in [RFC1055](https://tools.ietf.org/html/rfc1055).
 The Python script sends out bytes that are shifted out to the shift registers directly.
-When an `END` marker is sent, the data is latched out to the output registers.
+When an `END` marker is received, the data is latched out to the output registers.

 ### Dependencies
 You need to install the [pySerial](https://pypi.org/project/pyserial/) package.

+### Troubleshooting
+You may have to change the serial port in the Python script to `COM1` or something similar if you're on Windows.